permoller/CrudApp/README.md

 The loggers it creates transforms the log-events into a `LogEntry` that reuses some of the fields from the [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/ecs-field-reference.html).

+If an exception is logged the `Exception.Message` and `Exception.Data` are combined for the exception and inner exceptions and added to `LogEntry.Error.Message`, making it easy to log the messages and data.
+If you want the full stacktrace you get from calling `Exception.ToString()` that is included in `LogEntry.Error.Stacktrace`.
+Note that the stacktrace does not include the data that might be added to the exceptions.

 Multiple `ILogSink` can be registered.
 They will receive the `LogEntry` so they can be logged to different locations.
 There are two examples:
 - `TextWriterLogSink` writes the `LogEntry` as JSON or as plain text to a `TextWriter` (configured as plain text to `Console.Out` in the code).
 - `OpenSearchBufferLogSink` writes the `LogEntry` as JSON to an in-memory buffer that periodicly is send to an OpenSearch server that can be started using `crud-app-dev-env/docker-compose.yml`.
+This will only be enabled if the configuration `OpenSearchOptions:BaseAddress` is set.

 NOTE that the default console logger that comes with .NET can be configured to log as JSON.
 So if your tooling can handle the JSON from it, it is probably a better choice than roling your own.